 Today cancer has become one among the leading causes of death worldwide.
 It is responsible for about 8.8 million deaths in 2015, And have grown significantly by then.
 Treatment options for cancer include chemotherapy, radiation therapy, and surgery.

 Chemotherapy destroys cancer cells by targeting rapidly dividing cells.
-But during the process, it not only targets cancer infected cells, but normal cells are also most likely to be damaged, which include blood-forming cells in the bone marrow, hair follicles, and cells in the mouth, digestive tract, and reproductive system.
-Certain chemo drugs can also damage cells in the heart, kidneys, bladder, lungs and nervous system.
+But during the process, it not only targets cancer-infected cells, but normal cells are also most likely to be damaged, which include blood-forming cells in the bone marrow, hair follicles, and cells in the mouth, digestive tract, and reproductive system.
+Certain chemo drugs can also damage cells in the heart, kidneys, bladder, lungs, and nervous system.

 Damage to healthy cells made by chemotherapy drugs causes side effects.
 Side effects may not seem as bad as you might expect.
-Let’s some of them.
+Let’s see some of them.